PHINet/PHINet/README.md

 # PHINet

-PHINet is a Health-IoT testbed for the future Named Data Networking Internet architecture.
+PHINet is a Health-IoT testbed framework for the future Named Data Networking Internet architecture.

 This project is described in a paper accepted by the IEEE Mobile Services conference (link will be provided soon).